The basic geometry of Witt vectors, II: Spaces: Preservation of geometric properties by

 (d): The ghost map $\gh{\leq n}\:W_n(A)\to A^{[0,n]}$ is integral and surjective on spectra; so the Krull dimension of $W_n(A)$ agrees with that of $A^{[0,n]}$, which is $d$.
 (See EGA 0, 16.1.5~\cite{EGA-no.20}.) \end{proof}

-{\em Counterexamples to relative finite generation and noetherianness.} It is not true that $\wnus{n}$ preserves relative finite generation or presentation in general.
+{\em Counterexamples with relative finite conditions and noetherianness.} It is not true that $\wnus{n}$ preserves relative finite generation or presentation in general.
 For example, consider the usual $p$-typical Witt vectors.
 Let $A=\bZ[x_1,x_2,\dots]$, and let $B=A[t]$.
 It is then a short exercise to show that $W_1(B)$ is not a finitely generated $W_1(A)$-algebra.

 For another, perhaps more extreme example, let $C=A[t]/(t^2)$.
-Then $C$ is finitely generated and free as an $A$-module, but $W_1(C)$ is not finitely generated as a $W_1(A)$-algebra.
+Then $C$ is finite free as an $A$-module, but $W_1(C)$ is not finitely generated as a $W_1(A)$-algebra.

 Noetherianness is also not preserved.
 If $k$ is a field of characteristic $p$, then $W_1(k)$ is a local ring with residue field $k$ and maximal ideal isomorphic to $k^{1/p}$.
 Therefore $W_1(k)$ is noetherian if and only if $k$ has a finite $p$-basis.